 The Week in Pictures: July 25 - Aug.
 1

-Seesaws on the U.S.-Mexico border, a locust invasion in Yemen, Justin Trudeau visits a gay bar and more.
+An iceberg looms in Greenland, a plague of locusts in Yemen, Justin Trudeau visits a gay bar and more.

-Former Vice President Joe Biden waves flanked by Sen. Cory Booker of New Jersey and Sen. Kamala Harris of California before the start of the second 2020 Democratic presidential debate in Detroit on July 31, 2019.
+Former Vice President Joe Biden waves flanked by Sens.
+Cory Booker of New Jersey and Kamala Harris of California before the start of the second 2020 Democratic presidential debate in Detroit on July 31.

 Booker and Harris — the two black candidates in the crowded 2020 Democratic field — teamed up to prosecute Biden's record on health, race and criminal justice while others joined the pile on Wednesday.